deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-iterators.md

 ```

-Get the number of training examples for the specified subset
+Create an EMNIST iterator with randomly shuffled data based on a specified RNG seed

-- param dataSet Subset to get
+- param dataSet   Dataset (subset) to return
-- return Number of examples for the specified subset
+- param batchSize Batch size
+- param train     If true: use training set.
+If false: use test set
+- param seed      Random number generator seed

 ##### numExamplesTest
 ```java